Trevor Francis: Crystal Palace

-Francis was manager of Crystal Palace from November 2001 to April 2003.
+Francis returned to management with weeks of leaving Birmingham, taking over as manager of Crystal Palace on 30 November 2001.
 He was appointed by Crystal Palace chairman, Simon Jordan to replace Steve Bruce who had resigned as Crystal Palace manager with the intention of taking the manager's role at Birmingham City.
 Litigation had followed with Bruce being placed on "gardening leave".
 Of the appointment Jordan said, "The last two or three weeks have not been easy.
 I'm bored of Steve Bruce and Birmingham and what I'm interested in is Trevor Francis and Crystal Palace."
 At the time Francis said that he had turned down four jobs before accepting the role at Crystal Palace.
 Under his managership, Palace defeated a Gerard Houllier-managed Liverpool in an FA Cup fourth round replay at Anfield in February 2003 and beat Palace's main rivals, Brighton & Hove Albion, 5–0 in October 2002.
 However, after the team's second failure to achieve promotion to the Premier League, Simon Jordan dismissed him, stating: "People know I am very unhappy with the selection of our players under Francis.
 We have a very strong squad and we should have done a lot better this season – a lot of lessons need to be learned from injury prevention and transfer policy."

+Francis never returned to management after his exit from Selhurst Park.